vichkunina/vs-bem-generate/README.md

 # vs-bem-generate README

-This is the README for your extension "vs-bem-generate".
+This is the README for extension "vs-bem-generate".
 After writing up a brief description, we recommend including the following sections.

 ## Features